VSArchive/Portfolio-Archive-4/content/posts/2022/docker-install-fedora.md

 ![docker fedora](/images/2022/thumbnails/docker-fedora.png)

 [Docker](https://www.docker.com/) is an open platform for developing, shipping, and running applications.
 [Docker](https://www.docker.com/) enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With [Docker](https://www.docker.com/), you can manage your infrastructure in the same ways you manage your applications.
-In the following article you will know how to install docker in [Fedora](https://getfedora.org/)
+In the following article, you will know how to install docker in [Fedora](https://getfedora.org/)

 ## Prerequisites